tri-cods/html-css/lessons.md

 font-family: 'Lato', sans-serif;
 ```

-# Challenge: Styling your Institute Website with CSS
+# Challenge: Styling Your Institute Website Using CSS

 Using the CSS basics we've just reviewed, and the list of properties found on the [Properties page](15-properties.md) and online, give your website some styling.